<?xml version="1.0" encoding="utf-8" ?>

 - Defining Track Site Changes

-Chapter 14: Web Application Vulnerability Scanner Integration
+Chapter 14: Integrating with Web Application Vulnerability Scanners

 - Integrating Scanner Output